weijia-89/opacite/README.md

 ---

-## Why Glissant showed up here
+## Why 'opacite'

-I did not name this project after a French poet because I wanted a literary brand.
-I named it after an irritant I could not shake.

-People-search sites list your address, your relatives, your old phone numbers, often before you have told a new neighbor where you live.
-Data brokers buy and resell that packet.
-Incogni-class services ask you to upload the same packet to *them* so they can negotiate removal on your behalf.
-The posture is always extraction first, then a fee for partial repair.
+People-search sites list your address, your relatives, your old phone numbers, your old life, categorized and filtered and reduced down to data that prefigures you before you consent.
+Data brokers buy and resell that and then third-party for-profit services upload the same packet to the same brokers to negotiate removal on your behalf.
+You're in the middle of it, getting squeezed and being extracted from.

-Glissant’s essay [*For Opacity*](https://sites.evergreen.edu/politicalshakespeares/wp-content/uploads/sites/226/2015/12/Glissant-For-Opacity.pdf) gave language for what felt wrong about that posture.
-Not secrecy.
-Not “nothing to hide.” **Opacity**: the claim that you do not owe anyone a complete, searchable version of yourself so their database can run cleanly.
+Glissant’s essay [*For Opacity*](https://sites.evergreen.edu/politicalshakespeares/wp-content/uploads/sites/226/2015/12/Glissant-For-Opacity.pdf) gives language to the right of self-definition. **Opacity** is the claim that you do not owe anyone a complete, searchable version of yourself for someone else to make lazy, heuristic decisions based on non-representative data.

 ### Power, control, and the database (a plain version)

-Poststructural thought (Foucault is the usual entry point) treats power as something that often works through **sorting**, not only through obvious force. **Biopolitics** is the clunky term for it: govern a population by measuring it, classifying it, optimizing flows of health, risk, labor, and data.
-A broker does not need to dislike you.
-It needs you to be **readable**.
+Poststructural thought treats power as something that often works through sorting, not only through obvious force.
+A state, comprised of institutions, controls its population by measuring it, classifying it, and directing the flows for health, risk, labor, and data.
+It's impersonal and massive and dehumanizing at its core and prone to abuse.

 | What the broker wants | What opacity refuses |
 |-----------------------|---------------------|